MicrosoftDocs/sql-docs/docs/big-data-cluster/spark-mssql-connector.md

 The connector is included by default in SQL Server Big Data Clusters.

 Learn more about the connector at the [open source repository](https://github.com/microsoft/sql-spark-connector).
-For samples of how to use the connector, click [here](https://github.com/microsoft/sql-spark-connector/tree/master/samples).
+For examples, see [samples](https://github.com/microsoft/sql-spark-connector/tree/master/samples).

 ## Write to a new SQL Table